pyomeca/bioptim/doc/contributing.md

 ## Creating and activating conda environment

 Before starting any development, we recommend that you create an isolated development environment.
-The easiest and most efficient way (due to the numerous dependencies of BiorbdOptim) is to use an anaconda virtual environment.
+The easiest and most efficient way (due to the numerous dependencies of BiorbdOptim) is to use an anaconda virtual environment and to create it based on the `environment.yml` file.

 - Install [miniconda](https://conda.io/miniconda.html)
 - `cd` to the BiorbdOptim source directory